ktpay/ktwidget-client-js/Ktpay merchant widget API IOS|Android.md

-# Using Ktpay Merchant Widget API
+# Using KTPay Merchant Widget API

-Due to the impossibility of using third-party cookies, in this case the cookies of the Ktpay payment widget, there is an option to directly call the acquiring bank's payment page for payment in the iOS|Android application.
+Due to the impossibility of using third-party cookies, in this case the cookies of the KTPay payment widget, there is an option to directly call the acquiring bank's payment page for payment in the iOS|Android application.
 This scheme can be used for `Android` applications as well.

 To do this, the following steps are required:

-1. Create a payment on the Ktpay side;
+1. Create a payment on the KTPay side;
-2. Get bank transaction parameters from Ktpay;
+2. Get bank transaction parameters from KTPay;
 3. In the application itself on `iOS|Android`, call the payment page of the acquirer's bank;
 4. Receiving a PDF receipt of the transaction (optional).

 # Create payment

-Send a request to create a payment on the Ktpay side.
+Send a request to create a payment on the KTPay side.

 `POST https://fintech.nplus.tech/api/v1/merchant-widget/payment`